phfaist/bibolamazi/doc/using-bibolamazi.rst

 'filters', such as turning all the first names into initials or normalizing the way arxiv IDs are presented.

-The Bibolamazi file is a new file, in which all the required bibtex entries will be merged.
+The Bibolamazi file is this new file, in which all the required bibtex entries will be merged.
 When you prepare you LaTeX document, you should create a new bibolamazi file, and provide that bibolamazi file as the bibtex file for the bibliography.